-Funnel analytics then, or funnel tracking, involves studying a funnel’s effectiveness based on actions taken as someone moves through a funnel.
+Funnel analytics then, or webinar analytics, involves studying a sales funnel’s effectiveness based on actions taken as someone moves through it.
 In this case, our focus is on an automated webinar funnel and what happens at each step within it.
 The goal of examining your webinar analytics is to learn important information about the people who are going through your funnel so you can optimize it to yield the best results possible.

 For example, at which step in the funnel did visitors drop out of your sales process?
 By determining that, you might be able to make simple changes to your funnel that results in more people successfully moving from the beginning to the end of the funnel, yielding more sales.

 Did you know that StealthSeminar automated webinar software includes built-in funnel tracking?
 Using Event Tracking Pixels, you can view the number of impressions and clicks each step of your funnel gets.